-History of the US Steel Corporation.
+History of US Steel Corporation.

-History of US Steel
+History of US Steel History of US Steel

 The timeline below covers the history of the firm.